Thirteen (Megadeth album): New compositions

 On July 4, 2011 Megadeth debuted a new song entitled "Public Enemy No. 1" at a show in Hamburg, Germany.
 According to Mustaine, "Public Enemy No. 1" was written about 1920s gangster Al Capone.
 Ellefson revealed in an interview that "Public Enemy No. 1" was to be released as a single A Western-themed music video, which featured the band and live animals, was made to support the single.
 The video was released on November 4, 2011.

 "Whose Life (Is It Anyways?)" saw its radio debut during an appearance by Dave Mustaine on the October 14–16, 2011 edition of the Full Metal Jackie radio show.
 On October 17, the song was released as a limited-time free download via Megadeth's Facebook page.
 In May 2012, a lyric video for the song was released.

 "Never Dead", was written for inclusion on NeverDead, a third-person action/fantasy video game.
 To help promote the album, Roadrunner Records posted the song on their YouTube channel for streaming on September 21, 2011.

 Being interviewed about the album in September 2011, Ellefson commented on several of the album's other songs.
 He also described the title track as "theatrical" and compared it to "In My Darkest Hour" from So Far, So Good...So What!
 (1988).
 Ellefson said "13" is a song that "summed up the arc of Megadeth as a band".
 While referring to another song, "Deadly Nightshade", Ellefson stated the song's main riff "was written during the sessions for Youthanasia, or maybe Cryptic Writings [from 1997].
 It's been around for a while."

 Reception

 Critical response

-Reaction from critics towards Th1rt3en has been mostly positive, with the average rating for the album being around a 7/10.
+Reaction from critics towards Th1rt3en has been mostly positive.
+On review aggregator Metacritic, the album holds an average score of 71/100 based on 15 reviews, indicating "generally favorable reviews".
 Reviewing the album for Allmusic, James Christopher Monger stated: "Darker, heavier, and more immediate than 2009's Endgame", and noted that although Mustaine's vocals are higher in the mix on this album, "his fleet fingers are still possessed with the power to conjure the dead."
 Sputnikmusic's Mike Stagno wrote that except for the lyrical content, Th1rt3en doesn't have major flaws.